mkundeev/team-project-goit-final-fe/README.md

 # Pro-Test

 Pro Test is adaptive SPA to test your knowledge in QA.
 This application allows you to take tests in QA technical training and test theory.
-The results of all tests will be saved in your personal account and will be available on any device.
+The results of all passed tests will be saved in your personal account and will be available on any device.
 Aplication has dark and light mode.

 ## Links